maxint-rd/MmlMusicPWM/README.md

 # MmlMusicPWM
 Arduino library to play MML music using a piezo speaker on an output pin.
+Implemented using the [MmlMusic](https://github.com/maxint-rd/MmlMusic) base library.

 ### Introduction
 MmlMusicPWM provides a means to play Music Macro Language sequences asynchronously.
 Where the Arduino tone() function allows for playing one single note, the MmlMusicPWM::play() method of can play an entire music score.<br>